acceval/html2pdf/README.md

 - Windows: Download from wkhtmltopdf.org and add it to your system path.
 - macOS: Use Homebrew: brew install wkhtmltopdf
 ### Usage
-1. Prepare Your Data: Modify the data list in the script to include the names, emails, and ages of the individuals you wish to list in the PDF.
+1. Prepare Your Data: Modify the data list in the script to include what you wish to list in the PDF.
 2. Modify the Template (Optional): Adjust template.html to fit your layout and styling preferences.
 3. Run the Script: Execute the script to generate the PDF.
  ```python main.py```